henrikrxn/henrikrxn.github.io/src/henrikrxn.github.io/input/blog/Wasi-dotnet-10/index.md

 .NET 10.
 It does not seem to be a priority for Microsoft at all.

-`componentize-dotnet` works at the moment, but I am worried because it, to some extend, relies upon .NET 10.
+`componentize-dotnet` works at the moment, but I am worried because it, to some extent, relies upon .NET 10.

-`wasmtime-dotnet` has had a slow year, but seems to be picking up steam, but it is still to early to tell what will happen.
+`wasmtime-dotnet` has had a slow year, but seems to be picking up steam, but it is still too early to tell what will happen.